Phlebotomy Certification Joplin, Missouri

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing related materials provided to you by the certification agency.
 Every agency has testing materials based upon their competency exams.
 Be certain to study each day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the final exam.
-NPS provides full study materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the certification exam, your credentials are quickly inputted in the national registry and a digital copy of your national certification is made available in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.

 Starting Your Medical Career in Phlebotomy